 Some notes about hunt trains

 - Please do not have minions or chocobos out during hunt trains, this creates more draw objects that each person must render.
 This will help everyone have a better time and make killing the hunt mobs easier.

 - Most servers have their own etiquette about how hunts are handled, be mindful of which server you are on and go with the flow.

 - Midgard and most others encourage players to join parties for hunts in party finder, if there is not a party finder available, please make one, it will fill.

 - During hunt trains when a lot of people are hunting there will be things called Vibe Checks.
-Where when you traverse to a new zone there will be a marker close to the zone in point where you should wait until the official hunt mob mark is called.
+Where when you traverse to a new zone there will be a marker close to the zone in point where you should wait until the train conductor calls the mark location.
 This allows people on slower connections and hardware to stay caught up with the group.

 - Each hunt train has a conductor, or a person who relays the mark locations and where to go next.
 Listen to the conductors, they will provide information and will answer questions sometimes before you even are able to ask.